OpenDreamKit/OpenDreamKit/README.md

 The issue should be assigned to whoever will be leading it, in addition to the work package leader.

-The first comment of the issue should contain:
+By convention, we use the first comment on the issue as a description of that issue (github is missing an explicit notion of issue description).
+It should contain and be continuously updated with:
 - a description of the task (taken from the proposal) or deliverable
 - a brief status overview
 - crosslinks to the corresponding task/deliverables